awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_M_R_L29
 S:Dear Fred,
  :
- :I have dared to ask you for an extra favor on the first.
+ :I have dared to ask you for an extra favour on the first.
  :If you are not dated, I am to draft you to drive me by horse :or car up the grade to the field house at eight.
 I guess you :have not heard fully about the great dance to be given by the